ibm-cloud-docs/databases-for-enterprisedb/howto-admin-password.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Setting the {{site.data.keyword.databases-for-enterprisedb}} Admin Password
 {: #admin-password}

 The {{site.data.keyword.databases-for-enterprisedb}} service is provisioned with an admin user.
 You must set the admin password before you can use it to connect.

+## Setting the {{site.data.keyword.databases-for-enterprisedb}} admin password in the UI
+{: #admin-password-ui}
+{: ui}

 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management pane for your service.
 Open the _Settings_ tab, and use the _Change Database Admin Password_ pane to set a new admin password.

 ![The Admin Password pane in Settings](images/settings-admin-password.png){: caption="Figure 1.
 The Admin Password pane in Settings" caption-side="bottom"}

-## Setting the {{site.data.keyword.databases-for-enterprisedb}} admin password via the command line
+## Setting the {{site.data.keyword.databases-for-enterprisedb}} admin password with the CLI
 {: #setting-adminpw-cli}
+{: cli}

 Use the `cdb user-password` command from the [{{site.data.keyword.databases-for-enterprisedb}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) to set the admin password with the command line.